dao-xyz/peerbit/documentation/DIFFERENCE.md

 - Tests are now written in `jest` rather than `mocha`
 - Type safety.
 Messages are encoded with [Borsh](https://github.com/near/borsh) serialization format.
 This format allows one to have a strict type checks during serialization/deserialization and enables message polymorphism which JSON does not (in a easy way) support and provides a much more compact data representation.
 - Performance critical modules are written with the mindset that they might be ported to Rust/WASM at some point.
+- In OrbitDB it was assumes that a store always have an access controller, here, we don't make that assumption.
+In fact every "program" that is allowed to update a state needs to define checks ```canAppend```, ```canRead``` or delagate these checks to some "access controller", there are a few predefined [here](../packages/programs/acl).
+This allows you to have more freedom when creating "programs" as you can pick, choose and combine programs to build the functionality you want to achieve.

 ## Features